 Here are the best toaster ovens to have on your kitchen counter.

-The Panasonic FlashXpress is a great choice for people who want a little more pizazz than a basic toaster oven but at an affordable price.
-Designed with retro flair, it's fairly compact at 12 x 13 x 10.25 inches and holds up to four slices of bread or a 9-inch pizza.
+The Panasonic FlashXpress is a great choice for people who want a little more pizzaz than a basic toaster oven but at an affordable price.
+Designed with retro flair, the 1300-watt machine is fairly compact and holds up to four slices of bread or a 9-inch pizza.

-What makes this 1300-watt toaster oven so great at heating is the fact that it uses two types of heating elements: quartz and ceramic.
-This allows it to heat food quickly and evenly.
-Users love how intuitive its buttons are, from the six preset heating options that include roll, pizza, toast, and hash browns, to the digital timer and a precise temperature control.
-There's also a crumb tray for easy cleaning.
+What makes it so great at heating is the fact that it uses two types of heating elements: quartz and ceramic.
+This allows the toaster oven to heat up food quickly and evenly.
+There's also a crumb tray which makes for easy cleaning.
+Users love how intuitive its buttons are, from the six pre-set heating options that include roll, pizza, toast, and hash browns.

 Best Budget: Oster Designed for Life Countertop Convection Oven

-Best for Large Capacity: Cuisinart Chef's Convection Toaster Oven
+Best Large Capacity: Cuisinart TOB-260N1 Chef's Convection Toaster Oven

 Related: The Best Toasters